About the property

-Newly decorated with eclectic mix of modern and antique furniture, new hardwood floors, warm rugs, fireplace, leather furniture, 55' TV, large closets and nicely furnished bedrooms.
+Newly decorated with eclectic mix of modern ( Restoration Hardware and Ikea) with vintage antique furniture, new hardwood floors, warm rugs, leather furniture, 55' TV, large closets and nicely furnished bedrooms.
+Very large master bedroom with King bed and sitting area.
+Large queen bedroom and a full size bedroom.

 Shop, work, and play in DC's best neighborhood and make the most out of your stay in the nation's capitol!